Skip to Main Content

 At the moment, general liability rates are sort of nebulous as some carriers have had rate increases while others have currently stayed the same.

 However, if your business has had an increase in sales or you are expecting an increase in sales soon, you should be sure to update your renewal policy as soon as the policy renews rather than when it gets picked up during an audit.
-This is due to the additional premium you would have to pay when issued an audit that you would have to pay in full within a short time frame.
-We recommend businesses update their policy exposure so that they have installment billing, where you can pay for that difference over installments, rather than be hit with a big audit due at the end.
+Otherwise, you could have to pay any additional premium resulting from the audit in full.
+We recommend businesses update their policy so that they have installment billing, where they can pay for that difference over installments, rather than be hit with a big audit due at the end.

 Commercial auto:

-Going in 2023, we’ve seen multiple carriers greatly increasing their commercial auto policy rates for clients.
-These increases can occur for any business that is updating their vehicles or fleets, selling off older vehicles or newer models, or making changes to current vehicles.
+In 2023, we saw multiple carriers greatly increasing their commercial auto policy rates for clients.
+These increases may continue for any businesses updating their vehicles or fleets, selling off older vehicles for newer models, or making changes to current vehicles.

 Also, business owners should note that your drivers and claims history will affect the rates you receive on your policy.